 - Official high school transcripts which will show:

 - Your grade point average and class rank

-- That you completed required high school coursework
+- That you completed high school coursework

 - ACT/SAT test scores

 If your school conducts an Apply2College event, you’ll get help with your applications during the school day.
 If not, use our college application checklist and other resources in the sidebar.